It is hard to emphasize enough the lack of information about clothing in the Scottish Highlands until the middle of the 1600s, but around the late

 like that found in 16th century paintings by Breughel and others) had a much longer lifespan in this remote area of the British Isles.

-(also called a 'sark' -- the term 'chemise' isn't used for this basic undergarment until
+a shift (also called a 'sark' -- the term 'chemise' isn't used for this basic undergarment until the 1800s)

 Note: the term plaid (pronounced 'playd') here means a blanket or